juliafbowman/Hello-Roomie/fgp4.md

 Based on the above information we create a priority queue using heapq (min-heap) which has a list of users that going from highest score (best match) to lowest score (worst match)

 Why priority Queue? - We thought about using linkedin list but its slower since priority queue is O(nlogn) and linked list is O(n).
+Hence,we think priority queue is the best option since it will be fast, structured and there is already a library to implement it saving us time as well!

 Complexity based on my calculations -